oniani/oniani.github.io/content/music/index.md

 - League of Legends - Flash Funk (feat.
 Marshmello)
 - League of Legends - Get Jinxed
 - League of Legends - Legends Never Die (feat.
 Against the Current)
+- League of Legends - Ornn, the Fire Beneath the Mountain (From League of Legends: Season 7)
 - League of Legends - Piercing Light (feat.
 Mako)
 - League of Legends - The Curse of the Sad Mummy
 - League of Legends - Welcome to Planet Urf